ETCLabs/sACN/docs/pages/using_receiver.md

 ```
 <!-- CODE_BLOCK_END -->

-If a source that was lost comes back again, then it will be included in another sources found
+If a source that was lost comes back again, then there will once again be universe data
-notification.
+notifications for that source.

 ## Source Limit Exceeded Conditions